-Dash cams are small cameras attached to the dashboard or windscreen of a car, which record each journey.
-The camera faces outward, capturing the driver’s view of the road.
-Some dash cams can also record the view from the rear of the car.
+Dash cams are small cameras attached to the dashboard or windscreen of a car, and they record each journey.

-Most dash cams automatically overwrite older footage once they have run out of storage, meaning every journey can be recorded without worrying out running out of memory.
+Most dash cams automatically overwrite older footage, meaning every journey can be recorded without worrying about running out of memory.

 There are many different makes and types of dash cams available, at varying different prices.
 If you are going to buy one, think about what quality of footage you want, how much of the road you want to cover, and whether you want one that has a night-recording feature.
 Some of the more expensive dash cams on the market automatically upload and save the footage in the event of a major crash, even if the dash cam itself is impacted.

 Having a dash cam means you can provide evidence to the police and your insurance provider if an accident is not your fault.

 As a dash cam records and stores footage of the driver’s view, it’s easy to revisit the events and conditions leading up to a road accident.